About Us

 couple standing on a beach taking a selfie in the sunset

-In short, this site is a random van-life buffet 🙂
+In short, this site is a random Van & buslife buffet 🙂

 A Simple Plan

 We decided on a low budget, simple van build: no graywater tank, toilet or shower.
-And two plus years later, we can honestly say this particular van life style is a good fit for us.
+And four years later, we went for a similar bus build.

-Our van is a bit cramped, with few of the bells and whistles found in more “glampy” vehicles.
+Our bus is small– as buses go–with few of the bells and whistles found in more “glampy” vehicles.
 But we have no car payments, few repair bills, and can live within our means (most of the time).
-That’s worth more than headroom to us.
+That’s worth more than a fancy set up to us.

-We’ve added some amenities since we started out: more solar panels, a refillable propane canister, a few extra cupboards, a Starlink satellite system, and a humongous awning that doubles our living space in rainy or searing weather.
-But it’s still the same teeny space.
+We’ve added some amenities since we started out: more solar panels, a refillable propane canister, a closet, a Starlink satellite system, but we don’t have many of the more standard “van/bus” life accoutrements.

-No worries!
-We live OUT of the van rather than IN it.
+As we like to say, we live OUT of the bus rather than IN it.

 Empty Nesting